'They have a very clear opinion' - Brazil boss Tite says some players oppose Copa America on home soil

 "We've asked the athletes to focus only in the game against Ecuador," Tite said.
 "Then they've (the players) asked to speak directly to the president (Caboclo).

 "It was a very straightforward conversation.
-And then the player's stance have also became very clear.
+And then the players' stance has also became very clear.
 We have a position but we will not reveal it now.

 "Our priority now is to play well and to win against Ecuador.